Roy Cooper: Vetoes

 Cooper also vetoed a bill that would limit individuals' ability to sue hog farms.
-This veto was also overridden by the legislature.
+The legislature also overrode this veto.
 On June 27, Cooper vetoed the proposed state budget, which he had called "irresponsible" the day before.
-In his veto message, Cooper cited the budget's income tax cuts and argued it "lacks structural integrity by failing to account for population growth, inflation and looming federal reductions, by using one-time revenue for recurring expenses, and by adopting a tax plan that will cause the state to fail to fund promised teacher salary increases in future years" and the proposed bill included "provisions that infringe upon the governor's ability to faithfully execute the laws, including the administration of this Act, as required by the Constitution, and violating the separation of powers".
+In his veto message, he cited the budget's income tax cuts and argued it "lacks structural integrity by failing to account for population growth, inflation and looming federal reductions, by using one-time revenue for recurring expenses, and by adopting a tax plan that will cause the state to fail to fund promised teacher salary increases in future years".
+He said the proposed bill included "provisions that infringe upon the governor's ability to faithfully execute the laws, including the administration of this Act, as required by the Constitution, and violating the separation of powers".
 The legislature overrode his veto the next day.

 In July 2017, Cooper vetoed a bill to authorize nonprofit organizations to operate "game nights", saying it would unintentionally create a new opportunity for the video poker industry.

 In December 2018, the North Carolina General Assembly passed a bill that would require new primary elections if a do-over election was called in the 9th district election.
 Cooper vetoed the bill due to a provision that made campaign finance investigations less public, but the General Assembly overrode his veto.
 In total, during his first two years in office, Cooper vetoed 28 bills, 23 of which were overridden by the legislature.
 As a result of the 2018 legislative elections, the Republicans lost their supermajority in the General Assembly, thus giving Cooper and legislative Democrats more leverage in legislative negotiations.